Goetia and Witchcraft: Origin of the “Witch” and Magic

 The term “Witch” in old Anglo-Saxon glossaries is tied to wicce, meaning “pythoness, divinatricem.”
 As in this, and in early forms, it referred to specific kinds of magical craft.
 In the Laws of Ælfred (c.890), wicce is seen as the craft of women — “wise (skilled) women in the art of magic”; and in the old German, wiccan (a verb), meant “to practice witchcraft.”
 Wicca by the time of the “Three Kings of Cologne” (c.
 1400), was translated, (Gr.) “magi.”

 Reginald Scot (c.
-16th century), a Member of Parliament, and writer of “The Discoverie of Witchcraft” (1584), in his book stated, that in the English tongue, to call a woman a witch, meant she was a wise woman.
+16th century), a Member of Parliament, and writer of “The Discoverie of Witchcraft” (1584), in his book stated, that in the English tongue, to call a woman a witch, meant she was a wise woman (see Eight Myths and Misconceptions about Witchcraft during the Medieval Period and Inquisition).
 Wise, as to being skilled or “adept in the secrets” of Magic.

 “Magike” (Gr) in the late 14c., meant the “art of influencing events and producing marvels using hidden natural forces.”
 One who performed magike was a magos of the priestly class.
 In early Christian history, magic is inseparable from the religion, as it was amongst the oldest of nations.
 By certain practices, the inner god of man was said to show, through its natural power to command the service of the “gods,” or the potencies of Nature.
-The Witch drew their power of command from an adept knowledge of Potencies, and a practical knowledge of the mutual sympathy of nature, and its connection with the elements of man’s constitution.
+The Witch drew their power of command from a practical knowledge of Potencies, of the mutual sympathy of nature, and its connection with the elements and their correlations to man’s constitution.

-Magic then, was the power of communicating with these supermundane potencies, or invoking the lower abodes.
+Magic is the power of communicating with these supermundane potencies, among other things.

 “Witchcraft was originally associated with spiritual practices but got a bad reputation at the hands of European and American orthodox Christians.
 Hence its present dictionary definition attributes to it “the exercise of supernatural powers” or “the use of sorcery or magic.”
 It is assumed that witches are in league with evil spirits or the Devil.
 However, the practice originally referred to priests (usually called “wizards” or “warlocks”) and priestesses (“witches”) of the old religion in Europe who discharged many functions in the community, such as farmers, doctors, or lawyers.”
 (Theosopedia, Witchcraft. online)